insooth/insooth.github.io/cpp-type-inference.md

 ## A note on `Copy`-concepts

 Plain old copy is used as a fallback when move operation cannot be perfomed.
 That will imply that type that is `CopyConstructible` or `CopyAssignable` may be respectively `MoveConstructible` or `MoveAssignable` too.
 In other words, we may think that `Move` concepts are derived from `Copy` concepts, but that's not true. `Copy` concepts require `Move` concepts to be satisified, i.e. `Copy` concepts are derived from `Move` concepts.
-That seems to be counter-intuitive, because `Move`-semantics are by default optional and `Copy`-semantics are by default mandatory (but can be disabled).
+That seems to be counter-intuitive, because `Move`-semantics are by default optional and `Copy`-semantics are by default mandatory (but can be disabled), but that's the way things are (and what actually makes `std:move` working).

 #### About this document